 - Threat to the ego.
 Someone or something is challenging you as a person.
 For example, someone questions your methods of performing a task or tries to physically intimidate you.

 - Sense of control.
 An experience which makes you feel out of control.
 For example, you or someone you love has an illness or injury which you feel unable to do anything about.

 What happens when we get stressed?

 Once the brain perceives the experience as overwhelming, a process of physical changes begins.
 This process is commonly known as the ‘fight or flight’ response.
 Firstly, the brain activates the body’s sympathetic nervous system.
-This nervous system is responsible for initiating releases of a variety of hormones.
+This nervous system is responsible for initiating releases of a variety of hormones including cortisol.
 These result in physiological changes in the body including; a faster heart rate, raised blood pressure, increased breathing rate, higher blood sugar levels, and more muscle tension.
 Over a short period of time, for example if there is a threat of attack, these physical responses can be beneficial for our safety.

 Modern-day life and stress

 Although these physical responses to stress help us in the case of short-term, intense threats, factors which cause us stress in modern-day life are likely to be prolonged and harder to cope with.
 For example, whereas our ancestors may have spent ten minutes out-running predators, we may spend two weeks out-running deadlines.